McDonald’s trademarks in Russia are under threat as Putin aims to retaliate for U.S. sanctions

 The Uncle Vanya trademark filing offers few details other than its classification under restaurants, self-service restaurants, cafeterias and the like.
 The application was filed by Aleksander Vladimirovich Leonov, who, according to his LinkedIn profile, is the owner of IP Pro Law, a company that “has well-established business relations with Russian and Eurasian Patent Offices.”
 The firm’s offices are, incidentally, just a few blocks from a McDonald’s in Moscow.

-The law firm, says Josh Gerben, founder of Gerben Intellectual Property, is likely to be fronting for someone else, perhaps a squatter who hopes to trademark the name, Uncle Vanya, and then sell it to a McDonald’s wannabe in Russia.
+The law firm, says Josh Gerben, founder of Gerben Intellectual Property, is likely representing someone else, perhaps a squatter who hopes to trademark the name, Uncle Vanya, and then sell it to a McDonald’s wannabe in Russia.

 “This is somebody that might have seen … the member of Parliament make this speech where he talks about making McDonald’s Uncle Vanya’s, and he thinks, ‘I’ve got a great idea.
 Let me file a trademark application for this,’ ” Gerben told The Washington Post.
 “This is the way squatters think: ‘I’ll sell it to someone.’ ”